Jack Fritscher

-John Joseph "Jack" Fritscher (born June 20, 1939) is an American author, university professor, historian, and social activist known internationally for his fiction, erotica and non-fiction analyses of popular culture and gay male culture.
-A pre-Stonewall riots activist, he was an out and founding member of the Journal of Popular Culture.
-Fritscher was the founding San Francisco editor-in-chief of Drummer magazine.
+John Joseph Fritscher (born June 20, 1939) is an American author, university professor, historian, and social activist known internationally for his fiction, erotica, and nonfiction analyses of pop culture and gay male culture.
+An activist prior to the Stonewall riots, he was an out and founding member of the Journal of Popular Culture.
+Fritscher became highly influential as editor of Drummer magazine.

 Early life

-Fritscher was born June 20, 1939 in Jacksonville and raised in Peoria, Illinois.
+Fritscher was born June 20, 1939, in Jacksonville and raised in Peoria, Illinois.
 His family was Catholic.
 Born during the Great Depression and growing up during World War II in rental housing, Fritscher was part of the gay generation who in their teens, during the 1950s, rebelled against conformity through the birth of pop culture and the Beats.

 From a young age he was raised to believe he should be a priest.
 In 1953 at age 14, Fritscher attended the Pontifical College Josephinum, for both high school and college, studying Latin and Greek.
 He earned a degree in philosophy in 1961, followed by graduate work in theology and the Scholasticism of Thomas Aquinas (1961–1963).
 He was also schooled by Jesuits in the Humanism of Marsilio Ficino, Erasmus, and Jacques Maritain.
 While in school, Fritscher earned his first publication (1958) and the production of his first play (1959).
 He has said that while he was celibate at the seminary, "I probably became gay because of the Josephinum, although nothing happened (to me) there."
 In 1962 and 1963, inspired by French Worker-Priests and tutored by Saul Alinsky, Fritscher worked as a social activist on the South Side of Chicago.
-He was ordained by the Apostolic Delegate with the orders of porter, lector, exorcist, and acolyte.
+He was ordained by the Apostolic Delegate to the orders of porter, lector, exorcist, and acolyte.

 In 1964, he entered Loyola University Chicago and completed his master's and doctoral program, writing a dissertation on Tennessee Williams entitled Love and Death in Tennessee Williams (1968).